danbev/learning-ai/notes/ggml.md

 And notice that if the grandient tensor (key) is not in the set it will be added and set to they key, and the hash returned.

-After that we have where we will iterate over al the nodes in the graph:
+After that we have where we will iterate over all the nodes in the graph, but in reverse order:
 ```c
     for (int i = gf->n_nodes - 1; i >= 0; i--) {
         struct ggml_tensor * node = gf->nodes[i];